-- A. Is the Immanuel Approach consistent with and supported by scripture? - B. Is there empirical research verifying the effectiveness of the Immanuel Approach?" - C. How do I know if I am receiving/facilitating/teaching the genuine Immanuel Approach? - D. Shouldn't we just leave the past behind us, as the apostle Paul advises? - E. What about suggestion and false memories when dealing with recovered memories? - F. What is the Immanuel Approach lifestyle?
+- A. Is the Immanuel Approach consistent with and supported by scripture? - B. Is there empirical research verifying effectiveness of Immanuel Approach?" - C. What is unique/new/different about the Immanuel Approach? - D. Shouldn't we just leave the past behind us, as the apostle Paul advises? - E. What about suggestion and false memories when dealing with recovered memories? - F. What is the Immanuel Approach lifestyle?